narvey93/Braintrust-Project/README.md

 -p, --projectID : The project ID you want to pull data from -a, --apiKey : The API key you are going to use with the script
 ```

+I chose to use option arguments for the Project ID and API Key as I personally find that more readable for someone that isn't familiar with the script, as opposed to passing both as positional arguments.